 Triple Bridge Waterfront Competition Results

-As always, HMMD participants were from all over the world, and the three winning projects selected were all from different countries; our 1st place winners hailing from China and our 2nd and 3rd place winners from the United States and Germany respectively.
+The three winning projects selected were all from different countries; our 1st place winners hailing from China and our 2nd and 3rd place winners from the United States and Germany respectively.

 - Sun Yu